 Speech, language and communication needs and vulnerable children

-The impacts of speech, language and communication needs are wide reaching.
+The impacts of speech, language and communication needs (SLCN) are wide reaching.
 Being unable to communicate can make children even more vulnerable when it comes to issues around safeguarding.
 Schools have a duty to ensure a child is not prevented from telling their story due to their communication difficulties.
 This means they need to:

 - Have a clear statement in their safeguarding policy about how they will support children and young people with communication difficulties.